Mantorville, Minnesota

 Mantorville shares a school system with nearby Kasson, Minnesota (the "K–M Komets").
 The K–M school system is a member of the Zumbro Education school district (ZED).

 Minnesota State Highway 57 serves as a main route in the city.

 History

-It is known as the source of Mantorville limestone, which found its way into buildings across the United States.
+Mantorville is known as the source of Mantorville limestone, which found its way into buildings across the United States.
 The limestone quarried in the area was soft and easily carved when first extracted, but became harder as it endured the elements, making it a long-lasting building material.
-The historic Hubbell House used the stone in 1856, and it was likewise used in 1865 for the Dodge County Courthouse, designed by E. Townsend Mix and now the oldest working courthouse in Minnesota.
+The historic Hubbell House used the stone in 1856, and it was likewise used in 1865 for the Dodge County Courthouse, designed by E. Townsend Mix and Minnesota's oldest working courthouse.

 Mantorville is named for Peter and Riley Mantor, brothers who came to the settlement in 1853.
-The Mantorville Historic District, which covers both sides of Minnesota Highway 57 and 5th Street, was added as a historic district to the National Register of Historic Places in 1974.
+The Mantorville Historic District, which covers both sides of Minnesota Highway 57 and 5th Street, was added to the National Register of Historic Places in 1974.